AlienUI-Org/Alien-Icons/CONTRIBUTION.md

 # Contributing to Alienicons

 Thank you for considering contributing to **Alienicons**!
-Your contributions play a vital role in building a cutting-edge, inclusive, and highly customizable UI component library.
+Your contributions play a vital role in building a cutting-edge, inclusive, and highly customizable icon library.
 This guide outlines how to get started and ensures a seamless contribution process for everyone involved.

 ## Getting Started